 How to apply sales taxes to your transactions

 If you collect sales taxes on the products or services you sell, and pay sales tax on the things you buy, you can indicate that on your transactions.
 If you haven't yet created a Sales Tax, complete the steps indicated here.

 - Click on a transaction.

 Once in a while, you might hit a transaction where you just can’t figure out what to do with it.
 Don’t lose your momentum — just skip it and keep going through your list of transactions.
-Once you’ve done everything you can, you have three options:
+Once you’ve done everything you can, you have two options: